noporpoise/BitArray/README.md

 You cannot safely access the same BitArray in multiple threads at once.
 Use a lock to protect BitArray objects.
-The same methods can be safely called in separate threads as long as they are not accessing the same BitArray structs.
+The same methods can be safely called in separate threads as long as they are not accessing the same BitArray struct.

 Basics
 ------